A5H73Y/Carz/docs/essential/faq.md

 Now you can create any type of Car you want, then setting the Fill Material to (COLOUR)_GLAZED_TERRACOTTA.

 If you want an example of populated CarTypes, take a look at [my config.yml](https://a5h73y.github.io/Carz/files/resources/config.yml) and copy them into your config.yml.

+#### How can I speed up / slow down my Car?

+Each Car Type can have its own properties _(MaxSpeed, Acceleration, Cost, etc.)_.
+There is a default car type found in the `config.yml` which you can modify, or just create your own using `/carz createtype`.

+Alternatively, you can use [Speed Blocks](https://a5h73y.github.io/Carz/#/tutorials/block-types?id=speed-block).
+These will allow you to modify the Car's speed based on which Material they are driving upon.

 ## Terms / Meanings